BITRE-Telematics/Yulo/README.md

 ![Flowchart](flowchart.jpg)
 We are indebted to `https://github.com/bmwcarit/barefoot`, the code of which we have adapated.

-At the moment both processes asssume the database is running on another machine which is operating a simple file server (similar to that in `goyulo/src/server`).
-The database can also be hosted locally and `goyulo/src/yuloserver/ys/transfer_upload.go` mildly edited to remove the transfer of files.
-There is also an alternate upload method in `goyulo/src/yuloserver/ys/upload.go`

 `server_update.sh` assumes matching will be performed on OpenStreetMap data.
 This can be circumvented to use other data by creating an osm formatted xml file.
 This can be done using the tool `geojson2osm2` javascript tool as such
 ```